kitodo/kitodo-presentation/Documentation/Features/MediaPlayer/Features.rst

 *  You may choose to include a timecode to your current playback position, or to the last set segment, in the link.
    It is also possible to call the bookmark modal from within the list of markers.
-*  The link may be shared via email or Twitter.
+*  The link may be shared via email or Mastodon, Twitter(X).
 The available sharing options can be configured.
 *  You may also generate a QR code for the link.

 Help Modal